Polinafix/On-the-Map/README.md

 Objectives learned:
 - Accessing networked data using Apple’s URL loading framework
 - Authenticating a user using over a network connection
+- Using Facebook SDK to implement Facebook Login
 - Creating user interfaces that are responsive, and communicate network activity
 - Using Core Location and the MapKit framework for to display annotated pins on a map